As of Yet

-As of Yet is an American comedy film written by Taylor Garron and co-directed with Chanel James.
+As of Yet is a 2021 American comedy film written by Taylor Garron and co-directed with Chanel James.
 Garron also stars.
 It premiered at the 2021 Tribeca Film Festival, where it received the Nora Ephron Award.

 Plot

 The film "centers on Naomi (Garron), who navigates a problematic roommate and a burgeoning romance, all while locked down during the coronavirus pandemic."